MTahaNadeem/Medical-Research-Database---Project/README.md

 ---

-# Design and Development Lifecycle (DDLC): Medical Research Database
+## Design and Development Lifecycle (DDLC): Medical Research Database

-## Part 1: Conceptual and Logical Design

 ### 1. Description of Entities, Attributes, and Relationships